We are pleased to offer the following Country Specific Scholarships for the academic year 2017/18:

 - Scholarship awardees will be responsible for paying the remainder of their tuition fees after the scholarship contribution is deducted from the total fees for the academic year 2017/8.

 - All awards will comprise a £5000 or £7,500 fee waiver from the cost of tuition fees for the academic year 2017/18.
 This discount is a single contribution and will not be continued in subsequent years and is not applicable to any additional fees such as resubmission or module resit fees.
 No cash alternative will be provided.

 - The scholarship does not replace the deposit of £3000.
-All scholarship winners will need to pay the £3000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).
+All scholarship winners will need to pay the £3000 deposit for their course in order to confirm scholarship acceptance and receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).
 The amount of your scholarship will be deducted from the remaining fees.

 - The scholarships cannot be combined with any other University bursary, discount or awards, except the 2% prompt payment discount and the Santander Scholarship.
 This will be deducted from the tuition fees remaining after the scholarship discount has been applied at enrolment.

 - Scholarship awards will not be credited towards tuition fees until the applicant has fully enrolled at Brunel University London, which includes having had their qualifications and other documentation verified and checked, and then completing the University enrolment procedures.
 This includes holding the correct visa to study.

 - Scholarship awardees who have already paid the full course fees can visit the Student Centre to request a refund of any overpayment; once they have met all conditions of their offer and enrolled onto their main course in person.